gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **FPGA boards & Programming Platforms**: We will use Xilinix Pynq boards for the class.
-Students will use VM  system to log in remotely.
-For some assignments, the students will access the boards remotely.
+Students are required to purchase their own boards.

-**Assignments:** Most of the assignments are 2-student projects.
-However, each student should submit his/her own report written by individuals.
-The report collaboration with other students other than the project partner is prohibited but discussions with other students are encouraged.
+**Projects** Most of the projects are 2-student projects.
+Discussions with other students are encouraged.
 Submitting any work other than you and your partner's own is a violating of the Academic Honor Code.
 If you are not sure what you can discuss or not, please contact the instructor.

 **1-member team policy**: Most of the projects are 2-team member projects.
 A 1-member team can be approved by the instructor for some specific cases.
 Please discuss with the instructor for the details.
+If you don't submit your project partner preference, we will randomly assign your partner.

 **Assignment late policy:** All assignments are due on the day specified by the assignment description and posted online.
-No late submissions are allowed except for the approval from the dean of students.
+No late submissions are allowed except for the approval from the dean of students except for some assignments, there might be an option of late submission with penalty.
+The late submission information will be announced separately and by default no late submission.

 Assignment submission rules: You must follow the submission guidelines specified in the assignment description.
 We will use Canvas.
 Wrong file names, broken file formats, missing files will lose 5% of the grade.